- Home

 If a resident feels that a noise disturbance has been met, the first step, if possible, should always be to communicate the disturbance to the property owner and ask them to address the noise concern.
 If there is no progress or you do not feel comfortable discussing with the property owner the next step would be to determine who is the proper city contact.

-For general noise disturbances:
+General noise disturbances:

 - Report to Police non-emergency at Ph: 972-285-6336

-For animal noise disturbances:
+Animal noise disturbances:

 - Report to Animal Services at Ph: 972-216-6283